 Race-week taper

 The taper is where good fitness is either sharpened or wasted.
 This recipe makes the assistant ground the taper in your real fitness trajectory and race-week calendar, then hand you a day-by-day outline — without touching your events.
+For a Claude Project dedicated to race prep, add the race-week Project instruction block so the no-write and timezone rules are always present.

 When to use this